sitek94/linux-ubuntu-server-resources/README.md

 ### Network configuration

-The only problem I had with the installation was that my laptop doesn't have an Ethernet Port, so I had to manually enable wifi, which wasn't so straightforward for me.
+The only problem I had with the installation was that my laptop doesn't have an Ethernet Port, so I had to manually enable wifi, which wasn't so straightforward to me.

 Some life-saving resources: